faviasono/full-profiler/README.md

 # full-profiler
-A simple Python wrapper to profile both memory and time of python scripts in Linux or MacOS
+A simple Python wrapper to profile both memory and time of python scripts in Linux or MacOS.
+Quickly built with Typer 🚀💣

 ## USAGE